 You may buy one of our gently used crates for your kitten if you need.

 Your kitten is gradually transitioned from all nursing to nursing and wet food and then onto a mix of dry and wet (canned) food.
 We initially feed the kittens 6x a day and then gradually bring it down to 4x a day and a 50/50 mix of canned food mushed into high quality dry food.
-We use a mix of either Accana, First Mate or Orijen Kitten Chow.
+Your health record will list your cats food regime.

 High quality dry kitten food is ALWAYS available; free fed to ALL cats here...queens, kings and babies.